Christopher Höher

-Christopher Höher (born 19 May 1997) is an Austrian racing driver.
+Christopher Höher (born 19 May 1997) is a former Austrian racing driver.

 Career

 Formula 3

 Höher began his career in racing in 2011 in a Dallara 302 Opel Spiess for Franz Wöss Racing at the Austria Formula 3 Cup at the age of 13 years.
 His career took off in 2013, two years later, winning the Austria Formula 3 Cup with 12 victories out of 14 races and also competing in races in the German Formula 3 and European F3 Open series.
 In total, he took part in five races that do not score any points.
 In the fight for the German Formula 3 trophy he stood three times on the second step of the podium and eventually was classified in tenth position.
 In the 2014 season, the Austrian decided to continue racing in Euroformula Open Championship.
 During the second race at Monza stood on the podium.
 He has collected a total of 35 points, which gave him the fourteenth place in the final drivers' standings.